RyoMazda/dockerhub/README.md

 ```

 ### jupyterlab_cuda
-* based on official pytorch image for cuda10.1 & cudnn7
+* based on the official pytorch image for cuda10.1 & cudnn7
 * jupyterlab with vim extension
 * matplotlib with Japanese fonts enabled